-The monthly warning siren in France: what does it mean?
+The monthly warning siren in France: What does it mean?

-The history behind the monthly sirens
+The history behind the monthly sirens in France

 What to do when you hear the sirens

-In most cases this means to head for a closed area or room without windows or air-conditioning, block up any gaps round doors and air vents and switch on the radio to hear France Inter, France Info or local stations.
+In most cases, this means to head for a closed area or room without windows or air-conditioning, block up any gaps around doors and air vents and switch on the radio to hear France Inter, France Info or local stations.

 However, a study by Ifop showed that 78% of people would do nothing if they heard the siren.

 Of the remaining 22%, one in three would lock themselves in and stay at home, one in five would seal all windows and doors, one in seven would turn on the radio to listen for information messages and one in four would set off another alarm.

 One in 25 would take an iodine pill.

 - go to get children from school (the school is charged with looking after its pupils)